Windows Server Recovery

 Container Table and Extents

 - ReFS tracks free space and allocated extents through a container table (also a B+ tree).
-Containers are large allocation units (typically 64 KB in ReFS 3.x)
+Containers are large fixed bands (roughly 64 MiB in ReFS 3.x); 64 KB is the cluster size, not the container size

 - File data extents are referenced through the file's extent B+ tree, which maps logical file offsets to physical container numbers